 Azure AD Pass-through authentication (PTA) recommends that you run at least three authentication agents to provide high availability for authentication.

 When you download and install the PTA agent, registering the PTA agent to Azure AD might fail.
-This happens most of the time when the network connectivity to Azure AD requires the use of a proxy server.
-In such a network setup you normally encounter configuration errors only, if the proxy server is misconfigured or the Internet Explorer zone configuration is missing required entries for trusted sites.
+This often happens when the network connectivity to Azure AD requires a proxy server.
+In such a network setup, you usually encounter configuration errors only if the proxy server is misconfigured or the Internet Explorer zone configuration lacks the required entries for trusted sites.

-When you encounter an error during installation and registration of the dedicated PTA agent I recommend to separate these two steps.
-You need the credentials of an Azure AD account that is a member of the Global Administrator management group.
+When you encounter an error during the installation and registration of the dedicated PTA agent, I recommend separating these two steps.
+It would be best if you had the credentials of an Azure AD account that is a member of the Global Administrator management group.